 U.S. Embassy Malabo, Equatorial Guinea

-The United States established diplomatic relations with Equatorial Guinea in 1968 following the country’s independence from Spain.
-At the time of independence, Equatorial Guinea had one of the highest per capita incomes and the highest literacy rates in Africa.
-Since independence, Equatorial Guinea has attracted investment from U.S. companies.
-Top U.S. policy issues in Equatorial Guinea include good governance and democracy; the protection of human rights; and U.S. national security, especially access to energy resources.
-The United States seeks to encourage improved human rights, the development of a working civil society, greater fiscal transparency, and increased government investment in Equatorial Guinea’s people in areas such as health and education.
-The United States supports Equatorial Guinea’s efforts to combat trafficking in persons.
+The U.S. established diplomatic relations with Equatorial Guinea in 1968, following the country’s independence from Spain.
+Equatorial Guinea’s President has held office for more than three decades, and his party dominates the legislature.
+Three major U.S. foreign policy issues form the cornerstone of the bilateral relationship with Equatorial Guinea: good governance and democracy; the protection of human rights; and U.S. national security, especially access to energy resources.
+The U.S. seeks to encourage improved human rights, the development of a working civil society, greater fiscal transparency, and increased government investment in Equatorial Guinea’s people in areas such as health and education.
+The U.S. is helping Equatorial Guinea to enact an Action Plan to combat trafficking in persons.

-United States Department of State, Office of the Historian and Bureau of African Affairs.
+United States Department of State, Office of the Historian and Bureau of African Affairs